annotell/public-docs/docs-src/docs/kognic-io/FAQ.md

 ### Why are the cuboids rotated by 90 degrees?

 The coordinate system is defined by the uploaded data, but the rotation is defined by Kognic.
-This is somewhat different (90-degree rotation) compared to the ISO8855 standard.
+This is somewhat different (90-degree rotation) compared to the ISO 8855 standard.
-See [Rotation of Cuboids](../openlabel/openlabel-format.md#rotation-of-cuboids) for more about this and how you can convert to ISO8855.
+See [Rotation of Cuboids](../openlabel/openlabel-format.md#rotation-of-cuboids) for more about this and how you can convert to ISO 8855.